Weed Abatement Season is June 1 - November 1

 Prepare for the Upcoming Fire Season

-As we head into the summer season, the Paso Robles Department of Emergency Services would like to remind residents and property owners about our weed abatement program.
+The Paso Robles Department of Emergency Services would like to remind residents and property owners about our weed abatement program.
 This program is designed to keep the city fire-safe by ensuring that yards and larger land parcels are cleared of combustible weeds and debris.
-These properties within the city need to have all weeds mowed, disced, or otherwise removed to lessen the fire hazard.
+These properties within the city need to have all weeds mowed, disced, or otherwise removed, to lessen the fire hazard.

 Please make sure that yards and lots are clear of all combustible vegetation, such as dead leaves, weeds, brush, and tree limbs no later than June 1.
 Property owners should also remove excess trash, wood, or other combustibles from the property.
 If you have questions about the requirements, need the names of contractors that do weed and lot cleaning, or have any other questions, please call the Department of Emergency Services at 227-7560, or visit our office at 900 Park Street in Paso Robles.